Optional cookies help us improve Palette. Cookie policy

 You can also run multiple sessions in parallel:

 When the session is ready, you save it back to the main folder.
-This is the only moment when the agent's work touches your real workspace.
+This is the only moment when work inside the cloned workspace touches the main workspace folder.

 Before saving: